superpowers/docs.superpowers-html5.com/pages/en/10_debugging-your-game.md

 # Debugging your game

-When using Superpowers from the app, you can open up the debugging tools by clicking on the "Debug game" button (or by pressing `F6`).
+When using Superpowers from the app, you can open up the debugging tools by clicking on the `Debug game` button (or by pressing `F6`).
 Most browsers will let you open similar debugging tools by hitting the `F12` key while running the game.

 Since the Superpowers app is built on NW.js, which is based on Chrome's runtime, the built-in debugging tools are those of Chrome too.